Darkeonz/Database4/README.md

 To restore all of the databases is as follows: mysql < dump.sql.

-The back up should be stored outside the docker container to avoid losing data.
+The back up should be stored outside the docker container so one do not riscing to loose the data.